 Leakage figures show a reduction by a third since the mid-1990s, and Ofwat has proposed suppliers work towards a 15% leak reduction between 2020 and 2025.
 Continued pressure by these organisations means consumers will benefit from the associated effect improvements will have on their water bills.

 Longer-term water-saving investments

-Significant cost savings are gained through the installation of simple devices that may require higher upfront costs.
-However, they result in water and cost-savings in the long run.
+Cost savings by installing simple devices that may require higher upfront costs.
+However, they result in water and cost savings in the long run.

 Purchase water-efficient equipment

 Efficient flush toilets

 Water-efficient taps and showers (these will save on both water and energy by minimising the use of heated water)

 A rainwater harvesting device

 Water recycling infrastructure that will allow you to use greywater or rainwater